Roseola, also known as the sixth disease, is a typically mild viral infection that persists for about a week.

 Although these two drugs shouldn’t be administered at the same time they can be alternated every four hours.

 ‘Always use medicines according to the instruction leaflet,’ warns Dr Dallyn, and don’t give aspirin to a child with a virus as it has been linked to the potentially fatal Reye’s syndrome.

 When should I see a doctor about roseola?

-Call a doctor is your child seems very sleepy, lethargic or confused, if they refuse fluids, or if you suspect the illness to be a more serious one such as meningitis or measles.
+Call a doctor if your child seems very sleepy, lethargic or confused, if they refuse fluids, or if you suspect the illness to be a more serious one such as meningitis or measles.

-If the fever causes a febrile seizure and you are unsure call an ambulance or go to A&E, and if the rash doesn’t improve after three days Dr Dallyn advises that your child is seen by a GP.
+If the fever causes a febrile seizure, call an ambulance or go to A&E, and if the rash doesn’t improve after three days Dr Dallyn advises that your child is seen by a GP.

 Can adults catch roseola?